 What is a hair toner?

 A hair toner is a product that helps you correct or personalise your colour.
 It is used to add natural or more visible tones after a professional colour treatment.
 As a result, it enhances the tonality of your hair.
 How?
 By creating a professional finished look.
-In order for toner to work, hair has to be pre-lightened or first.
+In order for toner to work, hair has to be pre-lightened or coloured first.
 It is most commonly used for shades of blonde hair, but it can be beneficial for brunettes and redheads too.